Ensure your team are following best practice when working with machinery on-farm.

 Other machinery risks

 Many risks exist on the farm.
-These include being trapped by trailing machinery, being struck by sprayer booms, especially if the tractor is turning as the far-end of the boom builds force, and contact with bladed machinery, such as chainsaws.
+These include being trapped by trailing machinery, being struck by sprayer booms, especially if the tractor turns as the far end of the boom builds force, and contact with bladed machinery, such as chainsaws.

 Farmers and growers can lower the risk of accidents by following PUWER (Provision and Use of Work Equipment Regulations 1998) and other strict rules.